-21. Segment information
+22. Segment information

 In 2011, the Group revised the operating segments based on IFRS 8.
-As the volume of certain segments decreased, the Group was divided in 3 business lines from 2011:
+As the volume of certain segments decreased, the Group was divided into 3 business lines from 2011:

 Investment property management

 Crystal and glass manufacturing

-All other segments (furniture manufacturing, music publishing and retail, administration and holding activities)
+All other segments (music publishing and retail, administration and holding activities).